-Primarily used in international trade, a commercial invoice is a document between the supplier and the customer that describes and clarified the sold goods, and the amount that the customer must pay.
-This is one of the main documents used by Customs when they determine customs duties and taxes.
+Primarily used in international trade, a Commercial Invoice is a document between the seller and the buyer that describes the sold goods, and the amount that the customer must pay.
+This is one of the main documents used by Customs authorities when they determine duties and taxes.

-A commercial invoice is used by Customs to calculate duties, tariffs, and taxes.
-Since some countries like the United States do not impose a duty on transportation costs, it is important that the commercial invoice shows a breakdown of transportation charges or other services for which a buyer pays a seller.
+A Commercial Invoice is used by Customs to calculate duties, tariffs, and taxes.
+Since countries like the United States do not impose a duty on transportation costs, it is important that the Commercial Invoice shows a breakdown of transportation charges or other services for which a buyer pays a seller.

 - Invoice number